Nate Campbell: Comeback

-On April 21, 2011, Nate came out of retirement to fight unbeaten Danny Garcia losing a Unanimous Decision.
+On April 21, 2011, Nate came out of retirement to fight unbeaten Danny Garcia, losing a Unanimous Decision.

-Nate continued being active fighting a month later winning against Sherzod Nazarov in an 8-round UD.
+Nate continued being active fighting a month later, winning against Sherzod Nazarov in an 8-round UD.
 On September 25, 2011, Campbell lost to Khabib Allakhverdiyev.

-On March 24, 2012, Nate won by TKO in 9 rounds in Dominican Republic against "Mermelada" Cayó.
+On March 24, 2012, Nate won by TKO in 9 rounds in the Dominican Republic against "Mermelada" Cayó.

 On April 27, 2013, Campbell was defeated by Briton Terry Flannigan in Sheffield, United Kingdom, when the fight was stopped after 4 Rounds when Campbell pulled out when well behind on the scorecards.

 Life after boxing

-Campbell is now a personal trainer in his hometown of Jacksonville, Florida.
+Campbell is now the gym owner and head coach of his gym, Galaxxy Boxing Refuge, in his hometown of Jacksonville, Florida.
 He also is the TV show host of Experience The Galaxxy with Nate Campbell.
 The show claims to be a politically based show discussing life in the African American Community.
 The show is streamed live on four platforms: Ustream, YouTube, Periscope and Facebook Live.